bdesmoudt/LemonWay_Challenge/README.md

 This project is my entry for the LemonWay WebService Challenge.

+You will need to install the NuGet packages as they are not included in this repository.

 Building and launching the solution should make a new window appear.
 The window consists of two elements : one that gives the nth iteration of the Fibonnaci sequence and the other one is a XML to Json converter.